TimoDir/WordSearchPuzzles_ReactApp/Readme.md

-# React App to Generate Crossword Puzzles
+# React App to Generate Word search
 This is a React App designed to generate crossword puzzles with HTML, CSS, JavaScript, and React.
 It provides an intuitive user experience and is highly customizable.
 It allows users to define the size of their puzzles, allowing them to set the difficulty level according to their own preferences.
 The generated puzzles can then be printed or shared with friends to play together.

 ## Getting Started